May 15, 2020//Tony Howlett

 The result: Long lag times in getting vendor support technicians on the job, which also impacts your workforce’s productivity and customer service quality.

-Plus, third-party vendors may not have in-house technical support to help with initial setup or everyday issues, and you may require more resources at your helpdesks to assist users, thus increasing your costs of doing business.
+Plus, third-party vendors may not have in-house technical support to help with initial setup, troubleshooting VPN connection problems as well as solving everyday issues, and you may require more resources at your helpdesks to assist users, thus increasing your costs of doing business.

 When a business uses VPNs to provide third-party vendors access to their network, those vendors either have full access to your network (for example, at the start of a job) or they don’t (when you revoke access after the job ends) – unless companies implement strict network segmentation with firewalls and switches, which adds additional complexity.